Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 Resources for Students

-Let’s Talk is a free service where CU Boulder students can stop by for an informal and confidential consultation with a counselor.
+Let’s Talk is a free service where CU Boulder students can check in for an informal and confidential consultation with a counselor.
 No appointment is necessary.
-Students are seen on a first-come, first-served basis at various Let's Talk locations across campus.
+Students are seen on a first-come, first-served basis.

 Let’s Talk counselors can help provide insight, solutions and information about additional resources.
 Students commonly visit with concerns about stress, sadness, worry, relationships, academic performance, family problems and financial struggles.